Dahlov Ipcar: Career

-In 1939 at the age of 21, she had her first solo exhibition at the Museum of Modern Art in New York City, called Creative Growth, the first of many solo shows over the next forty years.
+In 1939, at the age of 21, she had her first solo exhibition at the Museum of Modern Art in New York City, called Creative Growth, the first of many solo shows over the next forty years.
 She was the first woman and the youngest artist to be featured in a solo exhibition at the museum.

-In the 1940s and '50s, Dahlov's art was influenced by the prevailing style of Social Realism as best illustrated by her paintings of farm workers accompanied by their heavy draft horses and domestic farm animals.
+In the 1940s and 1950s, Dahlov's art was influenced by the prevailing style of Social Realism as best illustrated by her paintings of farm workers accompanied by their heavy draft horses and domestic farm animals.

 In 1945, she illustrated The Little Fisherman, her first children's book, a story written by noted children's author Margaret Wise Brown.
 The book is still in print.
 From then on, Dahlov wrote and illustrated thirty children's books of her own.
 She also wrote four fantasy novels for a slightly older audience, as well as a volume of short stories for adults.
 While her art in general might be described as wild colors and cheerful, her writings for adults turn to a darker, almost grim intertwining of reality and fantasy.
 Many of her children's books are being reprinted for a whole new generation to enjoy.

-By the '60s and '70s, her work began to take on a new direction.
+By the 1960s and 1970s, her work began to take on a new direction.
 Intricate patterns and geometric designs have become her artistic signature; she always remained outside current art movements.

 Murals

-In addition to easel paintings, illustrations, and soft sculptures, Dahlov completed ten large-scale mural projects for public buildings, two of them for U.S. post pffices in La Follette, Tennessee, and Yukon, Oklahoma.
+In addition to easel paintings, illustrations, and soft sculptures, Dahlov completed ten large-scale mural projects for public buildings, two of them for U.S. post offices in La Follette, Tennessee, and Yukon, Oklahoma.
 The remaining murals may be seen at several locations in Maine as well; including the children's room at the Patten Free Library in Bath, and a 106-ft. panorama of Maine animals in the Narragansett Elementary School in Gorham.
 Golden Savanna, a 21-ft. mural of African wildlife, can be seen in the atrium of the Shriners Hospital for Crippled Children in Springfield, Massachusetts.
 Many of her works can also be seen in Brunswick, Maine's Mid Coast Hospital, where she was well cared for in the end.